JJ/granada-off/text/graffiti.md

 #The graffiti pneumonia and the street art flu

-One traveller once wrote about Granada: "It has a massive graffiti problem".
+One traveler once wrote about Granada: "It has a massive graffiti problem".
 Because it is true that you cannot walk a few steps without finding one way of street art or another in Granada.
 Street art is not concentrated in a few blocks, or even a neighborhood.
 It is all over